Australia Process Service

 Victoria:

 As above for New South Wales.
 A Sheriff's Officer, detailing whether service has been successful or not, completes an affidavit of service.
 This indicates how the addressee was identified or why the service could not be affected.
-All relevant documents are sent back to the Foreign Service Officer for the Certificate of Service to be completed.
+All relevant documents are returned to the Foreign Service Officer for completing the Certificate of Service.
 Documents are then returned to the Applicant.

 Queensland: